How to Make a Homemade Mop Solution That Works

 Different oils offer different benefits, from bright, energizing scents to calming, gentle aromas.
 Plus, some essential oils even have natural cleaning properties that can give your mop solution an extra bit of power.
 Whether you’re using a classic string mop or one of our modern spin mops, a few drops of the right oil can completely change your cleaning routine.
 It’s an easy, affordable way to personalize your approach to a spotless home, turning a regular cleaning day into a small act of aromatherapy that benefits your floors and your mood.

-The Best Essential Oils for Floor Cleaning
+Which Essential Oils Are Best for Cleaning Floors?

 When it comes to choosing a scent, you can’t go wrong with citrus.
 Lemon essential oil is a classic choice for cleaning because of its fresh, bright aroma that instantly makes a room feel clean.
 Other great options include lemongrass, sweet orange, and grapefruit.
 If you prefer something a bit more calming, lavender is a wonderful choice that leaves behind a subtle, relaxing floral scent.
 For a clean, crisp fragrance that feels invigorating, try peppermint or eucalyptus.
 These oils are perfect for adding to a simple vinegar and water solution to create a pleasant and effective cleaning experience that smells fantastic.